jimarasim/stuffedanimalwar/README.md

 fromkittehwithlove.html includes javascript for:
 -stuffedanimalwarmechanics.js - for actions in the interactive game pad, or what to do when a tap message object is received from the socket.
--utilities.js - basic functionality for audio and video players. unfortunately fromkittehwithlove.html does not have a video player example, just audio player
+-utilities.js - special functions for audio and video players.
--sockethandler.js - sets up javascript event handlers for fromkittehwithlove.html page elements that handle socket communication with the socket handler in index.js
+-sockethandler.js - sets up javascript event handlers for fromkittehwithlove.html that respond and send message object data to the socket connection.

+fromkittehwithlove creates the socket itself, and passes it to the following functions that setup the socket

+initializeCommonVars sets up the overall masterAlias and unspecifiedAlias.  master alias is the alias, when used, can dj music for everyone; i.e. when they change a song in the audio player, or paste an mp3 url in the chat, all clients will play the song too (if they're currently playing audio).

 initializeChatSocketHandler in fromkittehwithlove.html handles client ui updates when a chatMsgObject (json) is received from the socket on a